 - Who will be the main cardholder if you go that route?

-If you’re planning on having a traditional wedding, get ready for some major expenses!
-After you bask in the bliss of being just-engaged for a second, it’s time to sit down with your partner and plan out your wedding budget.
+If you’re planning a traditional wedding, prepare for some major expenses!
+Of course, take some time to enjoy your engagement, but make sure you leave space to sit down with your partner and plan out your wedding budget.
 Who is paying for what?
 Are your parents and in-laws contributing?
 What steps will you take together to make sure your big day stays on budget?
 Money woes right before you say “I do” are never a good idea.
-Better to have a plan and stick to it now than get in a fight later about who’s paying for Grandma Agnes’s dinner.
+Better to have a plan and stick to it now than risk tensions arising down the line.

-Before you tie the knot, you need to have a major chat with your partner about your financial state of affairs.
-Being open and honest with one another about what you make, owe, and own is important—after all, once you’re married you’ll share one another’s debt (or riches).
-It’s not fun, but that can mean working together to pay off your partner’s debts.
+Before you tie the knot, it’s important to have a serious conversation with your partner about your financial state of affairs.
+Being open and honest with one another about what you make, owe, and own is important.
+After all, once you’re married, you’ll share one another’s debt (or riches).
+It’s not always fun, but that can mean working together to pay off your partner’s debts.
 You should also make a financial plan for how you’ll manage your finances once you’re married.
-Will you be keeping your finances mostly separate or combining them into a mutual account?
-Will you be setting a cap on purchases that can be made without the approval of the other partner?
+Will you keep your finances mostly separate or combine them into a joint account?
+Will you set a cap on purchases that can be made without the approval of the other partner?

-Tread lightly—these are the types of conversations that can have a lot of emotional baggage.
+When talking through finances at this stage in your relationship, tread lightly.
+These conversations often have a lot of emotional baggage.
 It’s important to remain aware of your partner’s insecurities and approach the conversation with an open and empathetic attitude.
 This can be a great time to get a financial advisor involved.
-They’ll help you look at your finances objectively, take the emotion out the discussion, and work with you to put together an actionable plan.
+They’ll help you look at your finances objectively, take the emotion out of the discussion, and work with you to put together an actionable plan.

 Baby on the Way

-Congrats!
-You have a baby on the way, and you’re excited about everything that the future holds for you and your growing family.
+While you await your bundle of joy, you’re excited about what the future holds for you and your growing family.
 Take this time while you’re still getting a full night’s rest to create a financial game plan with your partner.
-A little one is no small financial burden!
-How are you going to handle the additional cost now while planning for the tyke’s future?
+Raising kids is expensive!
+How are you going to handle the additional cost now while also planning for your child’s future?
 How much of your paycheck will you set aside for your child’s care and schooling?
-Will one of you become a stay at home parent?
+Will one of you become a stay-at-home parent?
 What are the financial implications of losing that income?
-Are you going to help fund college, or set up a 529 plan?
+Are you going to help fund college or set up a 529 plan?
 Put your heads together and come up with a plan that includes all of these items.

 Where to Begin

-As you continue your lives together, you’ll only need to have more and more financial conversations.
-Luckily, setting the right foundation early on in your relationship means that it will be easier to have difficult financial conversations with your partner.
-Open, honest, and serious talks about money are a marker of a mature relationship with a bright future.
-Good luck!
+Throughout your lives together, you’ll have more and more financial conversations.
+Luckily, setting the right foundation early on in your relationship means that it will be easier to talk about money with your partner.
+Open, honest, and serious conversations about money are hallmarks of a solid relationship with a bright future.